RobertGregg/Website/content/post/Parameter Identifiability/index.md

-Here we see the light intensity increases and then slowly tapers off, perhaps due to the cell degrading the mRNA over time.
+Here we see the light intensity increases and then slowly tapers off, perhaps due to the cell degrading mRNA over time.

 ### Develop a Model to describe Observations